Why Over 40% of California Short Sales Fail to Close

 That news came as a result of a Short Sale Lender Satisfaction Survey conducted in December 2010, and answered by 2,150 California REALTORS®.
 Of those responding, 94% said that they had participated in at least one short sale transaction in 2010.

-Although there has been no follow-up survey to give us statistics for 2011, we do know that new laws passed in 2011 have made it even more difficult to bring a short sale to closing.
+Although there has been no follow-up survey to give us statistics for more recent years, we do know that laws passed in 2011 made it even more difficult to bring a short sale to closing.
 Under those new laws, second lien holders can only seek deficiency judgments after foreclosure.
 A short sale removes their opportunity to recover more than a small percentage of funds lent on second mortgages and home equity lines of credit.
 Thus, many second lien holders are reluctant to approve short sales.

 As a result, it is more important than ever to seek help from an experienced and skilled California short sale negotiator.

 The 2010 survey revealed overall dissatisfaction with lenders and loan servicers.
 And of course, that hasn’t changed.
 Some REALTORS® reported delays of more than 6 months in getting a written answer to a short sale request.
 Most reported a response time of just over 2 months.
 Nearly half of the REALTORS® responding said that lenders took more than five business days to respond to any form of communication, including telephone and email messages.

 This should not be surprising, given that many agents work on only a few short sales per year and simply don’t have the experience necessary to deal with the banks.

 REALTORS® who hope to succeed in handling short sales should learn all they can about each lender’s preferred procedures and then follow them to the letter.
 Submitting a short sale request in the manner that each bank prefers will help keep your request at the top of the pile.
 Mistakes will send it to the bottom.